wazuh/wazuh-documentation/source/amazon/services/vpc.rst

 .. thumbnail:: ../../images/aws/aws-vpc-1.png
   :align: center
-  :width: 100%
+  :width: 70%

-If a user without proper permissions attempts to create a VPC, the following alert will be shown on Kibana:
+If an user without proper permissions attempts to create a VPC, the following alert will be shown on Kibana:

 .. thumbnail:: ../../images/aws/aws-vpc-2.png
   :align: center
-  :width: 100%
+  :width: 70%

 Working with VPC Data
 ^^^^^^^^^^^^^^^^^^^^^